javascript-tutorial/en.javascript.info/2-ui/5-data-storage/01-cookie/article.md

 alert(document.cookie); // with user
 ```

-For historical reasons, `domain=.site.com` (a dot at the start) also works this way.
+For historical reasons, `domain=.site.com` (a dot at the start) also works this way, it might better to add the dot to support very old browsers.

 ## expires, max-age